mdn/translated-content/README.md

 This repo has exactly the same folder structure, concepts, and commands available to it as the [content repo](https://github.com/mdn/content), which holds all of MDN's English content.
 The main difference is in the setup you need to do before you can start editing.
 It is mostly the same, but there is a little bit more to consider.

-To begin with, get the basic required tooling set up, as described in the [content repo Setup section](https://github.com/mdn/content#setup).
+The basic build steps are described in the content repo [Build the site](https://github.com/mdn/content#build-the-site) section.
+More detailed steps along with hints for tooling are covered in the content repo [Contributing guide](https://github.com/mdn/content/blob/main/CONTRIBUTING.md)

 Now you need to fork and clone both the [content repo](https://github.com/mdn/content) and the translated-content repo (this repo).

 ### Content repo setup

-1. Once the above is done, cd into the content repo.
+1. Navigate to your local clone of the content repository fork:

+    ```bash
+    cd ~/path/to/content
+    ```

 2. Run the command `yarn install` to fetch the latest packages and get the local MDN testing environment set up.
 It is also recommended that you run `yarn install` before every update you do to the source, to make sure you have the latest packages.